ForallFramework/loader.package/README.md

-# Loader - Version 0.1.1 Beta
+# Loader - Version 0.1.2 Beta

+## Warning!

+The development of this package has been discontinued in favour of Composer.

 ## Description